StackVista/stackstate-docs/configure/topology/propagation.md

 Propagation functions are used to calculate the propagated state of a component.

-- The default propagation method is **Transparent propagation**, this returns a propagated state that is determined by taking the maximum of the propagated state of all its dependencies and its own state (the transparent state).
+- The default propagation method is **Transparent propagation**.
+Transparent propagation returns the transparent state, this is determined by taking the maximum propagated state of all its dependencies and its own state.
 For example:

     | Dependency state | Component state | Transparent state |
     |:---|:---|:---|